 In August 2018, Buckinghams were appointed as principal contractor for design and build of Phase 1 and work began on-site in October that year.

-The procurement process for Phase 2 is currently ongoing and the contractor is expected to be announced in the first quarter of 2019.
+The procurement process for Phase 2 is currently ongoing.

-Works are scheduled to continue until 2020, with order of delivery being: footbridge and canopies, multi-storey car park and station building and finally the bus interchange.
+The order of delivery is: footbridge and canopies, multi-storey car park and station building and finally the bus interchange.